 I personally like autobiographies written by successful or interesting people.
 It lets me follow their thoughts and learn from them.

 Obviously don’t do this with a borrowed library book!
 The physical act of underlining involves you more deeply in the reading process.
 It will also save you time when you later want to find a specific quote or example from the book.
 When a sentence or paragraph makes a deep impact on me, I also write it in my journal.
 Physically writing it out helps us to remember better.

 6. Re-read the underlined portions

 After finishing your first read, go back to the beginning of the book and read all the parts you underlined.
-This should take less than half an hour for a book of average length.
 You’ll likely have forgotten most of the details by the time you reach the end of the book, so this habit will help you to recall what the key learning points were.
 Your brain will also register the points better for long-term memory when it sees these points twice in a short period.

 There’s obviously less to underline for fiction than non-fiction.
 Still, a good fiction book should provide a few sentences worth remembering for their informative content, communication style, or sheer linguistic beauty.
 In fact, fiction will improve your language skills a lot more than non-fiction.

 Start to read a book a week, this week

 Reading is food for the mind.
 Feed your mind as often as you feed your body.
 And feed it quality food too.
 Word by word, book by book, your thinking will expand imperceptibly at first, but over time you’ll surprise yourself by the wise and learned person you’ve become.
 This is how a simple reading habit can change your life.